 - I hope it inspires them to take the road less traveled even if it means they may be uncomfortable some days but in the end, it takes them to their version of happiness.

-If it inspires them to travel more, then that’s fine too because if the inspiration is dramatic enough then the desire will be intense and all greatness starts with a burning desire for something.
+If it inspires them to travel more without me, then that’s fine too because if the inspiration is dramatic enough then the desire will be intense and all greatness starts with a burning desire for something.

 Who knows, maybe they’ll invite me to tag along too 😉